- Position:

 The Japan Post Group has introduced its Risk Appetite Framework (RAF) from the fiscal year ended March 31, 2022, as a framework to control risks for the entire Group by clarifying the type and amount of risks (risk appetite) to be taken or accepted in order to expand earnings.

-Financial Businesses (Japan Post Bank and Japan Post Insurance)
+Financial business (Japan Post Bank, Japan Post Insurance)

 We aim to secure profits while maintaining financial soundness through appropriate risk-taking and risk control in asset and liability management (ALM), investment operations, and insurance underwriting.